 Plenty of Talents

-First of all, we need to say that the exact number of IT professionals in Poland is not known.
-According to the most recent estimate, dating back to 2017, the figure was at least 600,000 and growing rapidly.
-It can be estimated that the number stands at around 700,000 in 2021.
-However, we know the number of Software Developers, based on recent and historical surveys.
-According to the 2020 Dealroom.co and the Polish Development Fund report (download full report here), the number of Software Developers in Poland is as high as 401,000, almost three times as high as in Romania, which ranks second among the eastern EU countries (the report does not include Ukraine, a non-EU country which, according to other studies, ranks second in CEE, with about 35% fewer Software Developers than Poland).
+Slightly more information can be found on the number of programmers working in Poland in recent years.
+According to the 2020 Dealroom.co and the Polish Development Fund report (download full report here), the number of Software Developers in Poland at the end of the second decade of the 21st century was as high as 401,000, almost three times as high as in Romania, which ranked second among the eastern EU countries (the report does not include Ukraine, a non-EU country which, according to other studies, ranked second in CEE, with about 35% fewer Software Developers than Poland).

 Source: Polish and CEE tech ecosystem outlook by Dealroom.co and Polish Development Fund

-Poland owes its large number of available IT specialists to factors such as the growing popularity of technical degree programmes at many universities.
-Each major Polish city has a technical university, and there are over 20 of them in total.
-Computer science is currently the most popular field of study in Poland (download a detailed report by the Polish Agency for Enterprise Development here).
-The situation is similar with related majors: according to Statistics Poland, the share of graduates of majors related to science, technology, industry and construction in relation to the total number of university graduates increased by almost 6% in the 4 years where the indexes were most recently measured: the share was 22.8% in the 2013/14 academic year, rising to 28.5% in 2017/18.
-Consequently, in 2017 Poland ranked 3rd among 28 European Union countries in terms of the number of graduates in natural sciences, technology and IT per 1000 population aged 20–29 (Statistics Poland, Human capital in Poland in the years 2014–2018, available in Polish here).
-The total number of students in IT and ICT degree programmes in Poland is approx. 75,000, with about 20,000 new graduates entering the labour market each year (source).
+Poland owes its large number of available IT specialists to factors such as the popularity of technical degree programs at many universities.
+Each major Polish city has a technical university – there are over 20 of them in total (and their quality is very high – please see Hackerrank 2021 survey where Polish universities are among the best in EMEA, including the University of Warsaw as a top institution to learn SQL).
+According to Statista’s data, Computer science is currently the most popular field of study in Poland.
+The situation is similar with related majors: according to Statistics Poland, the share of graduates of majors related to science, technology, industry and construction in relation to the total number of university graduates increased by almost 9% in the 10 years where the indexes were most recently measured: the share was 22.8% in the 2013/14 academic year, rising to 25.1% in 2019/20 (Statistics Poland, Human capital in Poland in the years 2016-2020, available in Polish here).
+The total number of students in IT and ICT degree programs in recent years was between 63 and 78 thousand, with about 10 500 – 13 500 graduates per year, as reported by the same Statistics Poland.
+Moreover, this trend has been intensifying in recent years.
+According to the report The IT/ICT Sector in Poland – report 2023, in 2022 alone, over 44,000 students started studying Computer Science.

 Source: HackerRank